Myrtle Beach Live Shows: 6 Crowd-pleasing Performances

 Want a piece of Hawaii in Myrtle Beach?
 Attend a fire and luau show at St. Johns Inn or Plantation Resort.
 St. Johns hosts shows every Tuesday and Thursday from June through Labor Day.
 Plantation Resort offers shows on Thursdays, and both welcome families.

-Plan a night the family will love.
+Plan a night of Myrtle Beach live shows with the family.
 After buying tickets, find a Myrtle Beach vacation rental.

 Main image: The Carolina Opry